-Every chama must have an AGM Meeting(Annual General Meeting )at least once an year.
+Every Chama must have an AGM Meeting(Annual General Meeting )at least once a year.
 Some will even have EGM(Extra Ordinary Meetings) to make some decisions that cannot await a formal AGM.
-There are some prepartions that your can undertake to make your AGM a rousing success
+There are some preparations that you can undertake to make your AGM a rousing success

 Get a great venue

-The AGMs Venue should be booked early enough and all arrangements made with the venue owners and if you are travelling far from where your chama is ‘domesticated’, remember to ensure that you have made all the necessary travel arragements for the members.
+The AGMs Venue should be booked early enough and all arrangements made with the venue owners if you are traveling far from where your chama is ‘domesticated’, remember to ensure that you have made all the necessary travel arrangements for the members.
 Its also important to ensure that you keep time for the AGM

 Reminder, Reminder, Reminder

-Its great to remind members about the AGM day by sms, phone calls and/or emails to ensure that majority of the members will attend.
+It’s great to remind members about the AGM day by sms, phone calls, and/or emails to ensure that the majority of the members will attend.
 Its also important to make the same reminder to third parties like your auditor so that they also remember to attend

-As an investment and/or savings groups, its important for members to know how they have done during the year.
+As an investment and/or savings group, it is important for members to know how they have done during the year.
 This means that the report on annual performance must be backed by an audit report from your auditor.
-The auditor should therefore read his report for members and provide them with clarifications during the AGM.
+The auditor should therefore read his report to members and provide them with clarifications during the AGM.
 The Auditor should ideally take the investment club through the Audited financial statement and then answer member concerns and also provide insights into some recommendations to take the group to the next milestone.

 Whether or not you will have elections of new members into the groups will entirely depend on your constitution.
-Some groups have tenures for 1 year, others 2 years and even others 3 years for elected officials.
-Its also wise to consider some ‘hard rules’ eg only 50% of officials will be replaced in order to ensure continuity in existing projects.
-Make sure you have a clear voting process with clear rules to members on what position they are voting for to avoid confusion.
+Some groups have tenures for 1 year, others for 2 years, and even 3 years for elected officials.
+It’s also wise to consider some ‘hard rules’ eg only 50% of officials will be replaced in order to ensure continuity in existing projects.
+Make sure you have a clear voting process with clear rules for members on what position they are voting for to avoid confusion.
 The results should be announced immediately and new officials installed.

-If your groups gives dividends to the members at the end of the financial year, it would be a fitting occassion to distribute the awards at that particular time.
+If your group gives dividends to the members at the end of the financial year, it would be a fitting occasion to distribute the awards at that particular time.
 The welfare committee can also gift the members who have extremely well during the year for the chama.
-The gifts should not necessarily be expensive but as a token of appreciation to the members and to encourage all members to work alot harder for the group in the coming year
+The gifts should not necessarily be expensive but as a token of appreciation to the members and to encourage all members to work a lot harder for the group in the coming year

 Anything else we may have left out?
 Would love to hear from you about your AGMs